fspaolo/gfw-problem/README.md

 - documented (accessible by any team member)
 - open (based on actively maintained open-source code and publicly-available data)

-Next we provide a draft sketch of the development steps depicting the structure and rationale of the project.
+Next we provide a sketch of the proposed development steps depicting the structure and rationale of the project.

-## Proposed steps

 **[Be more specific (data sources, PolSAR, technical pre-processing, libraries/tools, NN arch]**